AxelTav001/AxelTav001/README.md

 👋Hi there!

-I'm Axel Tavernard, a newbie programmer who is currently studying software development at the academic institution ISTEC, at Lisbon.<br>
+I'm Axel, a newbie programmer who is currently studying software development at the academic institution ISTEC, at Lisbon.<br>
 My passion is programming, and learning new things everyday, that currently led me to where I am right now.<br>
 I'm currently studying the programming languages C#, Java Script and PHP.
 And Database management systems such as MySQL.